 MANUSCRIPT PREPARATION-The manuscript will be considered only on the understanding that it is not currently being submitted to other journals.-Submission of an article implies that the results described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, without the written consent of the Publisher.-Authors are obliged to follow remarks and comments of the reviewers, as well as to follow Instructions for preparing manuscripts and technical remarks and corrections of the Editorial Board.-The corresponding author should send the Author's Checklist, fulfilled and signed.-Papers will be published in English, and authors are obliged to submit papers free of typing errors (please use Spell Checking).-Editorial Board has the right to make small lector corrections and to shorten the text of the paper, which would not influence the author's ideas and presentation.
-After the computer layout of the paper, the authors will obtain text as .pdf file for approval.-The manuscripts, not exceeding 15 pages (for review papers maximum 20 pages), including figures and tables, should be submitted in electronic form only in MS Word (.doc file) or LaTex format (.tex file).-Please read all of the following manuscript preparation instructions carefully and in their entirety.
-The manuscript must be in good scientific English; this is the author's responsibility.-All authors must have read and approved the most recent version of the manuscript.-Manuscripts can only be submitted through the International Journal of Health Services Research and Policy-Manuscripts submitted via any other medium will not be processed.-Manuscripts submitted to the International Journal of Health Services, Research and Policy will first go through a technical evaluation process where the editorial office staff will ensure that the manuscript has been prepared and submitted in accordance with the journal’s guidelines.-Submissions that do not conform to the journal’s guidelines will be returned to the submitting author with technical correction requests.-The journal management requires that all authors register to ORCID at http://orcid.org/register and get a free ORCID ID.-All submissions are screened by a similarity detection software.
-We are using iThenticate plagiarism solution and our maximum allowed score, for the document in which the Materials and Methods and References sections truncated, is 20%.
+After the computer layout of the paper, the authors will obtain text as a .pdf file for approval.-The manuscripts, not exceeding 15 pages (for review papers maximum 20 pages), including figures and tables, should be submitted in electronic form only in MS Word (.doc file) or LaTex format (.tex file).-Please read all of the following manuscript preparation instructions carefully and in their entirety.
+The manuscript must be in good scientific English; this is the author's responsibility.-All authors must have read and approved the most recent version of the manuscript.-Manuscripts can only be submitted through the International Journal of Health Services Research and Policy-Manuscripts submitted via any other medium will not be processed.-Manuscripts submitted to the International Journal of Health Services, Research and Policy will first go through a technical evaluation process where the editorial office staff will ensure that the manuscript has been prepared and submitted in accordance with the journal’s guidelines.-Submissions that do not conform to the journal’s guidelines will be returned to the submitting author with technical correction requests.-The journal management requires that all authors register to ORCID at http://orcid.org/register and get a free ORCID ID.-All submissions are screened by similarity detection software.
+We are using the iThenticate plagiarism solution and our maximum allowed score, for the document in which the Materials and Methods and References sections truncated, is 20%.
 Higher scores are not allowed and the author will be given the plagiarism report and the manuscript will be returned to the authors.-You may download the Manuscript Template (Sample) here.

 Manuscripts must be prepared as a Microsoft Word file.